 Step 3) Choose a Domain Name

-Keep it simple!
-If your website is for your company, stick to something easy like yourcompanyname.com.
+Shorter is usually better.
+If you’re reading this guide learning how to make a business website, stick to something easy like yourbusinessname.com.
 Or, if you want more of a lifestyle or portfolio website, try YourName.com.

 If your name is taken, try a combination of words and add some descriptive words for fun!

-MY TWO CENTS: Use a class=”allbold”.com whenever possible.
+OUR TWO CENTS: Use a .com whenever possible.
 Domains that end in .org and .net are okay but a .com adds a sense of legitimacy to your website that can’t be matched.

 There is also .biz, .tech, .tv, and plenty more but I don’t recommend these unless you’re desperate.